GregaE/soundAssembly/README.md

 npm start
 ```

-4. Login via your Spotify Account and start exploring!
+4. Login via your Spotify Account and click on Update Library to import your followed artists